-Recommendation 13 | Support the expansion of facilities that encourage walking
+Recommendation 11 | Support the expansion of facilities that encourage walking

-Include the following new goal to improve pedestrian facilities throughout the County.
+Include the following new goal to improve pedestrian facilities.

 Improve pedestrian facilities: Support the expansion of transportation facilities that make walking an attractive and accessible form of transportation for all, especially for children, elders and people with disabilities.
 The following specific actions to support the expansion of facilities that encourage walking are recommended: